 Calculate your Required Minimum Distribution from retirement accounts.
 Determine the annual amount you must withdraw based on your age and account balance.

 Once you turn 73, the IRS requires you to start withdrawing from your traditional IRA and 401(k) accounts.
-The required minimum distribution (RMD) is calculated using IRS life expectancy tables.
-Failing to take your RMD results in a steep 25% penalty on the amount not withdrawn.
+The required minimum distribution is calculated using IRS life expectancy tables.

 This RMD calculator determines the minimum amount you must withdraw annually from Traditional IRA, 401(k), and other tax-deferred retirement accounts starting at age 73 under current SECURE 2.0 Act rules.
 The calculation uses the IRS Uniform Lifetime Table, which factors in life expectancy based on your age to determine the distribution period over which your account must be depleted.
 Failing to take the full RMD results in a severe 25% penalty on the shortfall, making accurate RMD calculations essential for retirement tax compliance.
 The calculator shows your annual RMD amount, the corresponding monthly income stream it would provide if distributed evenly, and the total life expectancy divisor used by the IRS.
 Understanding your RMD obligations helps with tax planning and ensuring you take distributions on time each year.